scalastic/wizard/test/jenkins/README.md

 ## Installation

 1. Start by copying the contents of `.env.template` into a new file named `.env`.
 In this newly created file, provide your GitHub Token.
-This token is necessary to access the Git repository where the "wild" application is installed.
+This token is necessary to access the Git repository where the "wizard" application is installed.

 2. To set up a fresh Jenkins instance, execute the following command:
 ```bash